7 offshoring terms you need to be familiar

 DID YOU KNOW?

-And thus, instead of hiring only local talent, by going offshore, you can save a significant amount of money, and increase your margins, without compromising on your output, thanks to cost arbitrage.
+By going offshore instead of hiring only local talent, you can save a significant amount of money, and increase your margins, without compromising on your output, thanks to cost arbitrage.

 Cost Arbitrage